 21. Reverting multilane one-way street networks back to two-way travel;

-22. Congestion-pricing crowded roadways and investing the revenue in alternative modes;
+22. Congestion-pricing crowded roadways and investing the revenue in other travel modes;

 23. Replacing urban highways with multimodal surface boulevards;